 In Cambodia I met quite a few solo women travellers who had all said that it was easy and fine and they had met positive reactions and not too many problems.

 With any kind of solo travelling, I would suggest and recommend that you have a sort of plan of where you are going and where you want to stay, so that when you arrive at a ferry/bus station, you appear to have a clear idea rather than look vague or lost which can and does attract touts.
 I usually have the first night planned out if nothing else, so I can go directly there without needing any assistance.

 I agree with Simon that you need to be culturally aware of what is and is not acceptable, and this is especially necessary when on your own.
 I am always fairly alert and am respectful of the different cultures and what would or wouldnt be acceptable normally.
 I am always amazed that I meet people who wear bikinis/sarongs to bars, get absolutely hammered and then wonder why they have received unwanted attention!

 Have fun.
-Safe travels. over 8 years ago
+Safe travels. almost 9 years ago